 New York Fashion Week, one of the most influential gatherings of designers, buyers, and fashion editors in the country, regularly brings innovative runway shows and presentations, fanciful parties, and inventive brand promotions to the city.
-Produced by IMG Fashion, with Mercedes-Benz as the current title sponsor, the most recent run of the eight-day fashion industry event took place February 6-13; the next iteration will be September 4-11, 2014.
+Produced by IMG Fashion, the most recent run of the eight-day fashion industry event took place February 11-18, 2016.
 Here's our archive of Fashion Week coverage through the years.

 SOCIAL MEDIA LESSONS FROM FASHION WEEK: During mega events like Fashion Week, competing social media campaigns by dozens of brands may have the effect of canceling each other out.
 Some efforts, like a Instagram video contest from Stuart Weitzman, failed to pay off, and livestreams of shows fail to reach large audiences.
 So what are the social media lessons for big events?
 Women's Wear Daily: “Unless there is massive spend and efforts allotted to the space—think Burberry’s livestream for its women’s spring show that was broadcast on 13 outdoor screens in London, New York, and Hong Kong and, according to the brand, was its 'biggest show ever in terms of social media'—it might pay to keep the focus on the bigger picture.” http://bit.ly/18JGjAy